LINBIT/linstor-gateway/docs/md/linstor-gateway_nfs.md

 and drbd-reactor.
 A running LINSTOR cluster including storage pools and resource groups is a prerequisite to use this tool.

-NOTE that, currently, only one NFS export can exist in a cluster.
+NOTE that only one NFS resource can exist in a cluster.
 See "help nfs create" for more information

 ### Options